joekelly211/masfi/README.md

 - Forest disturbance and intactness maps
 - Percentage uncertainty maps
 - Area-specific AGBD and intactness statistics
-- Area-specifi sankey diagrams of AGBD disturbance
+- Area-specific sankey diagrams of AGBD disturbance

 ## Requirements

-- The project area must be within GEDI coverage (51.6°N to 51.6°S) and within the Tropical Moist Forest biome.
-The workflow can be adapted other spatial targets besides GEDI or different land-cover data, but this requires a little more proficiency with Python.
-- Google Account with at least 20 GB space.
-1 TB can more realistically accomodate most project areas, with GEDI data  taking the majority of space.
-The total amount of space required for GEDI data will be indicated before downloading.
 - A familiarity with Python and Google Colab.
 The workflow is largely automated, but will require editing of some variables for different use-cases.
+- Google Account with at least 20 GB Drive. ~100 GB - 2 TB is more realistic for most project areas, with GEDI downloads taking the majority of space.
+The total amount required for GEDI will be indicated before downloading.
-A Colab subscription is not required but highly recommended for faster runtimes and higher RAM to accommodate larger project areas.
-The pro+ subscription will also allow background processing, so the user doesn't need to keep the browser window open.
+- A Colab subscription is not required but highly recommended for faster runtimes and higher RAM to accommodate larger project areas.
+The pro+ subscription will also allow background processing.
+- The project area should ideally be within GEDI coverage (51.6°N to 51.6°S) and the Tropical Moist Forest biome.
+The workflow can be adapted other spatial targets besides GEDI or different land-cover data, but this requires a little more proficiency with Python.

 ## Getting Started

+1. Prepare a project area polygon as a .gpkg.
-1. Download the notebooks and place in an empty Google Drive folder or Shared Drive
+2. Download the notebooks and place in an empty Google Drive folder or Shared Drive.
-2. Open the notebooks in Google Colab
+3. Open the notebooks in Google Colab.
-3. Follow the step-by-step instructions in each notebook
+4. Follow the step-by-step instructions in each notebook.

 ## Citation